 Ramona's Story

 Ramona joined Watsi on March 12th, 2013.
-Three years ago, Ramona joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ramona's most recent donation traveled 5,700 miles to support Ly Huor, a child from Cambodia, to fund burn contracture release surgery.
+Four years ago, Ramona joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ramona's most recent donation traveled 4,200 miles to support Magdalena, a two-year-old girl from Tanzania, to fund burn contracture surgery.

 Impact